agombolay/ribose-map/README.md

 Ribose-Map requires the following data files:
 1. Bowtie2 indexes (extension .bt2) for reference genome
 2. FASTA file of nucleotide sequence of reference genome
-   * Mitochondria should be named either chrM or MT in this file
+   * Mitochondria should be named either chrM or MT
 3. FASTQ files of rNMP sequencing data generated using NGS

 &nbsp;